ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/03 - The Mainstream.md

 tags:
   - how-islam-works
 ---
+In following our previous note [[02 - Quran as the Final Revelation]], this note focuses our understanding that the essence of Truth in Divine Guidance is crucial for every spiritual seeker.

+This note focuses on the Mainstream being manifest on the Truth.
 ## What is the Truth?
 The Truth is represented in Divine Guidance, encompassing both a form and a spirit.

-The spirit of the Truth is mercy, as indicated by the Quranic verse, "We have not sent you [Muhammad] except as a mercy" (Quran 21:107).
-The form of the Truth is embodied by those who manifest this spirit in their words and actions.
-The Prophet Muhammad said, "There will always remain a group in my community manifest on the truth, unaffected by those who oppose them, until the Command of Allah comes" (Sahih Bukhari and Sahih Muslim).
+The *spirit* of the Truth is mercy, as indicated by the Quranic verse, "We have not sent you [Muhammad] except as a mercy" (Quran 21:107).

+The *form* of the Truth is embodied by those who manifest this spirit in their words and actions.
+The Prophet Muhammad said:

+> "There will always remain a group in my community manifest on the truth, unaffected by those who oppose them, until the Command of Allah comes."
+(Sahih Bukhari and Sahih Muslim)

 This group is composed of those who uphold the Truth, specifically the scholars and the mainstream followers of Islam.
 While the scholars are generally seen as upholders of the Truth, it is important to note that this does not imply every scholar embodies the Truth.
 Muslims follow the Truth rather than individuals, using scholars as means to understand it.

 Following scholars is principled, unlike following oneself, which can lead to changing principles at will.

 The Prophet also stated, "The scholars are the inheritors of the prophets."
 Those who directly benefit from the guidance of scholars are considered the mainstream community of Muslims.
 ## Five Components for the Preservation of the Straight Path
 Five components for the preservation of the Straight Path:
 1. God promised the Straight Path will be preserved,